jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

-* Example of deploying Java based [SQL Runner](https://github.com/apache/flink-kubernetes-operator/blob/main/examples/flink-sql-runner-example/README.md) to interprete a Flink SQL script: package it as docker images, and deploy it with a Session Job.
+* Example of deploying Java based [SQL Runner](https://github.com/apache/flink-kubernetes-operator/blob/main/examples/flink-sql-runner-example/README.md) to interpret a Flink SQL script: package it as docker images, and deploy it with a Session Job.
 There is a equivalent for Python using [Pyflink](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/python/overview/).

     * [See the ported code for Java](https://github.com/jbcodeforce/flink-studies/tree/master/flink-sql-demos/sql-runner)
     * And for the [Python implementation](https://github.com/jbcodeforce/flink-studies/tree/master/flink-sql-demos/flink-python-sql-runner)